-My list of Top 10 Essential Things to Buy for a Beginning Photographer
+My List of 10 Essential Pieces of Gear for a Beginning Product Photographer

 Here’s a link to that bag!
 I have the tan Lyra backpack, but they have other gorgeous options too!

 A tethering cord is essential for studio product photography.
 A tethering cord allows you to see the images on your computer as you take them.
 Seeing the image on a large screen allows you to make fine tuned styling and lighting adjustments.
 A tethering cord allows me to perfect the image in camera.
 The main brand available is TetherTools.
 I have the wireless and cord systems, but I usually just use the cord since it imports images faster.
 I recommend the 15 foot cord, it’s nice to have the flexibility to move around the studio.